What is Lambda Alpha?

 - Must have a cumulative G.P.A. of 3.25.

-Benefits of joining Lambda Alpha Honors Society in 2018:
+Benefits of joining Lambda Alpha Honors Society:

 - Ability to be recognized for academic achievements at commencement